 The fact is that the board was going to discuss a new program idea, but not vote on it that evening.
+My intent was not to get something approved that night.
 And I did not know that he was adamantly opposed to it.
 My inexperience with church bureaucracy showed in not discussing the agenda with him in advance, but his harsh accusation concerning my motive was way off base.

 I don’t give the person a letter to substitute for a face to face meeting.
 But over a several day period, I can rewrite and edit my letter until it says precisely what I want and need to say.

 It’s a way of preparing for a difficult meeting, of solidifying in my mind what I need to say, and how I need to say it.
-Without such preparation, the relational tension during the meeting may keep me from voicing what I had planned to say.
+Without such preparation, the relational tension during the meeting may keep me from voicing what I had planned to say, especially if the other person has a strong temperament.
 I usually hand the person the letter at the end of the meeting, adding, “In case I haven’t been clear or said all that I intended, I know this letter expresses my thoughts clearly.”
 (And I keep a copy of the letter.)